-After installation and at the time of commissioning, a small amount of organic compost and a sachet of enzyme material are deposited into the unit via the toilet pan.
+After installation, and at the time of commissioning, a starter pack containing organic compost and a sachet of enzyme material are deposited into the unit via the toilet bowl.

-This assists with the initiation of the aerobic bacterial process after the Enviro Loo is first used.
+This assists with the initiation of the aerobic bacterial process after the first use of the Enviro Loo.
 The underlying technology is a three-phased promotion of the formation of aerobic bacteria.
-The faeces leave the large intestine and at this stage the bacterial content of the solid waste is mainly anaerobic, bacteria that thrive without oxygen.
-The biotechnology of the Enviro Loo stabilises and breaks down the solid waste by the generation of aerobic bacteria.
+The faeces leave the large intestine and at this stage the bacterial content of the solid waste is mainly anaerobic bacteria that thrive without oxygen.
+The biotechnology of the Enviro Loo stabilises and breaks down the solid waste through the generation of aerobic bacteria.
 These aerobes are also capable of devitalising pathogenic bacteria.
-Promoting the generation of aerobes leads to the demise of the anaerobes, which create odour.
+Promoting the generation of aerobes leads to the demise of the odour causing anaerobes.

-Hence the combination of the compost and the enzyme facilitates and "kick starts" the initial treatment of the solid waste that enters the system.
-It is a "one off" requirement.
+Hence the combination of the compost and the enzyme facilitates and “kick starts” the initial treatment of the solid waste that enters the system.
+It is a “once off” requirement.

 A few handfuls of additional compost added after the unit has been subjected to heavy use will improve the efficiency of the process but is not essential.

 Compost is organic fertiliser.